wilsondaniellem/wilsondaniellem.github.io/README.md

 # Website created using Glickmac.github.io

-The repository holds the code used on my mini-website
+The repository holds the code copied from Cody Glickman's website [glickmac.github.io](http://glickmac.github.io).
-[glickmac.github.io](http://glickmac.github.io).

 Feel free to use any of this code as you wish.